-“Small businesses are the backbone of our economy and the glue that holds communities together, and we’ve always sought new ways to support them — something that became even more important when the national economic downturn began.”
-Source: American Express
+“Small businesses are the backbone of our economy and the glue that holds communities together, and we’ve always sought new ways to support them — something that became even more important when the national economic downturn began,” he said in a press release.

 Here it is a full year later and the economy is still struggling.
 The nation’s small business owners are the key to the recovery and the more that we can do to help boost our local economies, the better the national economy becomes.